DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 Because the range of cards is circular (Q, K, A, 2, 3, etc.), success is all about dialing in your effort exactly match the task at hand.
-Remembering which card is 5 below a 3 can be tough, so there is a table below as well as a [printable tool] (./Circlular_TC-DR_Tool/README.md) to help look up the DR range as you get familiar with the system.
+Remembering which card is 5 below a 3 can be tough, so there is a table below as well as a [printable tool](./Circlular_TC-DR_Tool/README.md) to help look up the DR range as you get familiar with the system.

 **Target Card Range Table**